Gosford: Climate

 Gosford has a humid subtropical climate (Köppen climate classification: Cfa) with warm summers and mild winters.
 In summer, temperatures average about 27–28 °C in the day with high humidity and about 17–18 °C at night.
 Winters are mild with cool overnight temperatures and mild to occasionally warm daytime temperatures with lower humidity.
 Records range from a maximum of 44.8 °C on 18 January 2013, to a low of -4.2 °C on 16 July 1970.

-Average rainfall is 1333 mm, much of which falls in the late summer and autumn.
+Average rainfall is 1314.3 mm, much of which falls in the late summer and autumn.
 Rainfall is less common in late winter and early spring because of the foehn effect, as the city is located on the leeward side of the Great Dividing Range.
+The reason for the relatively high amount of annual rainfall compared to other places in the vicinity is the shape and orientation of the coastline which makes Gosford (and the Central Coast region in general) slightly more prone to rain from southerly winds.

 Central business district

 Gosford proper is located in a valley with President's Hill on the city's western border, Rumbalara Reserve on its eastern border, and Brisbane Water to the city's south.
-Mann Street, Gosford's main street and part of the Pacific Highway, runs north-south and contains the frontage for much of the commercial district.
+Mann Street, Gosford's main street and part of the Pacific Highway, runs north–south and contains the frontage for much of the commercial district.

 In the centre of Gosford is a shopping and community precinct, including Kibble Park, William Street Mall, Gosford City Library, the Imperial Shopping Centre and a full range of shops, cafes, banks and services.

 A renewed period of optimism has followed demolition of several derelict buildings and several infrastructure investment projects including the full fibre optic telecommunications rollout of the National Broadband Network in 2012 in the city's CBD as well as the so-called Kibbleplex project, announced in 2013 that plans to house the new regional library, tertiary teaching rooms and associated organisations.

 Economy and infrastructure

 Gosford is situated along an identified business growth corridor between Erina, the West Gosford light industrial zone and Somersby.
-Connectivity of main roads and rail travel times between Sydney, the Central Coast, Lake Macquarie and the city of Newcastle are key issues for corporate business relocation to the region.
+Connectivity of main roads and rail travel times between Sydney, the Central Coast and the Hunter region are key issues for corporate business relocation to the region.
 Aged and personal care and retail are major employers in Gosford.

 As an entertainment hub, Mann Street enjoys relatively good public transport links and is one of the Central Coast's most popular spots for pubs and clubs and in close proximity to cultural and sporting events.

 Yacht and other boat building has been undertaken by East Coast Yachts since 1964 in West Gosford.